-Legal reference: 441 IAC 78.3, 441 IAC 78.3(13) and (14), 441 IAC 81.10(4)"g"
+441 IAC 78.3, 441 IAC 78.3(13) and (14), 441 IAC 81.10(4)"g" Legal reference:

-When the IME Medical Services Unit or the MCO determine that a resident needs a lower level of care, the facility's social worker is responsible for finding alternative placement.
+When the Iowa Medicaid (IM) Medical Services Unit or the MCO determine that a resident needs a lower level of care, the facility's social worker is responsible for finding alternative placement.
 When an alternative placement cannot be found, and the facility and the Department agree to this, Medicaid payment may continue.